-(i) 2018 Share Purchase agreement
+(iii) 2018 Share Purchase agreement

-On May 30, 2018, the Company entered into the 2018 Aspire Purchase Agreement, which provided that, upon the terms and subject to the conditions and limitations set forth therein, Aspire Capital is committed to purchase up to an aggregate of \$20 million of Common Shares over approximately 30 months.
+On May 30, 2018, the Company entered into the 2018 Aspire Purchase Agreement, which provides that, upon the terms and subject to the conditions and limitations set forth therein, Aspire Capital is committed to purchase up to an aggregate of \$20 million of Common Shares over approximately 30 months.
 Pursuant to the terms of this agreement, on June 8, 2018, the Company issued 170,261 Common Shares ("Commitment Shares") to Aspire Capital in consideration for entering into the 2018 Aspire Purchase Agreement for a total cost of \$600 thousand.
-During the three months ended March 31, 2019, the Company issued 3,259,955 common shares under the 2018 Aspire Purchase Agreement at an average price of \$1.84 per share for gross and net proceeds of \$6 million.
-On a cumulative basis to March 31, 2019, the Company has raised a total of approximately \$7.9 million gross and net proceeds under the Aspire Purchase Agreement.
+During the period from January 1, 2019 up to May 24, 2019, the date the 2018 Aspire Purchase Agreement was terminated, the Company issued 5,502,433 common shares under the agreement at an average price of \$1.82 per share for gross and net proceeds of \$10 million.
+On a cumulative basis up to May 24, 2019, the Company raised a total of approximately \$11.9 million gross and net proceeds under the 2018 Aspire Purchase Agreement.
+As of May 24, 2019, the Company has issued 6,409,980, the maximum number of shares issuable under this facility without shareholder approval.

-(ii) 2018 At-The-Market ("ATM") Facility
+(iv) 2018 At-The-Market ("ATM") Facility

 On March 27, 2018, the Company entered into an "At-The-Market" Facility ("ATM") equity distribution agreement with Cantor Fitzgerald acting as sole agent.
 Under the terms of this facility, the Company may, from time to time, sell shares of our common stock having an aggregate offering value of up to \$30 million through Cantor Fitzgerald on the Nasdaq Capital Market.
-During the three months ended March 31, 2019, the Company issued 77,349 shares under this ATM equity facility at an average price of \$2.37 for gross proceeds of \$183 thousand (\$178 thousand net of share issue costs).
+During the six months ended June 30, 2019, the Company issued 77,349 shares under this ATM equity facility at an average price of \$2.37 for gross proceeds of \$183 thousand (\$178 thousand net of share issue costs).
 Costs associated with the proceeds consisted of a 3% cash commission.
-On a cumulative basis to March 31, 2019, the Company has raised a total of \$11.2 million gross proceeds (\$10.9 million net of share issue costs) under the ATM Facility.
-The facility was terminated on May 24, 2019
+On a cumulative basis to June 30, 2019, the Company has raised a total of \$11.2 million gross proceeds (\$10.9 million net of share issue costs) under the ATM Facility.
+The Company terminated this agreement on May 24, 2019.